 Saitama is a bald superhero who can beat any opponent with just one punch.
 While that sounds amazing on paper, it has caused the hero to feel immensely bored, and desperate to find a worthy opponent that can give him a proper fight.

 For any fans of the Shounen genre, One Punch Man lovingly makes hilarious jabs at every trope in the book.
-From over the top speeches, silly obsessions with power levels, and a chaotic art style, it is a superhero story that we have never seen before.
+From over-the-top speeches, silly obsessions with power levels, and a chaotic art style, it is a superhero story that we have never seen before.
 Seriously we can’t wait for One Punch man season 3.

 Dragon Ball Z (1989 – 1996)